Delia Murphy: Later life

 Kiernan later served as Irish High Commissioner and later first Ambassador in Australia, and later to West Germany, Canada, and the United States.
 In 1961, while she was living in Ottawa, Murphy made the recording of "The Queen of Connemara" produced by Kenny Goldstein.
 Murphy and Kiernan bought a farmhouse in Jasper, Ontario, near the Rideau Canal where she spent most of her time, even after Kiernan was posted to Washington.
 Tom Kiernan died in December 1967.

 Death

 By 1969 Murphy's health was in decline.
 In November of that year she sold her farmhouse in Canada and returned to Ireland.
 She lived in a cottage in Strawberry Beds, Chapelizod, County Dublin.
-Murphy died of a massive heart attack on 11 February 1971, five days before her 69th birthday and eight days after her great nephew was born.
+Murphy died of a massive heart attack on 11 February 1971, five days before her 69th birthday.
 She had recorded upwards of 100 songs.